stefanthoss/stefandroid-blog/_posts/2021-10-01-haos-on-proxmox.md

 5. Allocate 4 MiB for the EFI disk.
 6. Assign the EFI disk to the VM.

 Now you can start the VM.
-Since we enabled the Use QEMU Guest Agent during VM creation, you can see the VM's IP address in the Proxmox web UI.
+Since we enabled the QEMU Guest Agent daemon during VM creation, you can see the VM's IP address in the Proxmox web UI.
 Go to `http://VM_IP:8123` in your browser and finish the setup.